Knarr Field, North Sea, Norway

 Wood Group Kenny won the contract for carrying out the Front End Engineering Design for the project.

+EPC Offshore created the development solution for the field.
 DPS Delta was subcontracted to supply a glycol dehydration and debutaniser package for the Knarr FPSO.
-Hamworthy is supplying its offloading pumps and fire water pump system.
-Light Structures is providing its hull condition monitoring system.
-INMACO is supplying firefighting equipment.
+Hamworthy supplied its offloading pumps and fire water pump system.
+Light Structures provided its hull condition monitoring system.
+INMACO supplied firefighting equipment.

-In July 2012, Subsea 7 was awarded a $400m contract for the design and construction of a 4.5km long flowline bundle for the Knarr offshore project.
+In July 2012, Subsea 7 was awarded a $400m contract for the design and construction of a 4.5km-long flowline bundle for the Knarr offshore project.